 When to Request a Certificate of Destruction

 In the midst of all the identity thefts and data breaches that are happening, keeping a log of your document destruction process is crucial.
-This helps to minimize and avoid legal implications.
+Furthermore, this helps to minimize and avoid legal implications.

 Mobile Shredding Service

 Have your confidential documents destroyed at your location with an on-site shredding service that comes directly to you.
-A mobile shredding truck parks outside your location, and trained professionals transport your documents from your building to the industrial-grade shredder built into the vehicle.
+A mobile shredding truck parks outside your location.
+Trained professionals transport your documents from your building to the industrial-grade shredder built into the vehicle.